gammu/python-gammu/README.rst

 Installing
 ==========

-You can install in a usual way for Python modules using distutils, so use ``setup.py`` which is placed in the top level directory::
+You can install in a usual way for Python modules using setuptools, so use ``setup.py`` which is placed in the top level directory::

     ./setup.py build